Getting started

 (plutus.json

-), which is an interoperable document that summarizing your
+), which is an interoperable document that summarizes your

 project.
 The blueprint also contains compiled code for each validator of your